 Lehmann runs the Bone Gym in Penfield.

-It’s a place where she promises to help you increase the internal strength in your bones, which in turn leads to increases in muscle mass, which in turn causes your A1C to drop.
+It’s a place where she offers a way for you to increase the internal strength in your bones, which in turn leads to increases in muscle strength, which in turn causes your A1C to drop.

-Lehmann uses a bioDensity machine that stresses your bones to make them grow by stimulating all the major muscle groups through four exercises: chest press, leg press, core pull and vertical lift.
+Lehmann uses a bioDensity machine that employs your muscles to stress your bones to make them stronger through four exercises: chest press, leg press, core pull and vertical lift.
 The entire process takes about 10 minutes once a week.
 There’s no need to wear gym clothes because chances are you won’t break a sweat.

 And your joints shouldn’t hurt.
 The machine forces safe and precise compressive movements that will not exceed your physical limits.